dayton-outar/shillings/docs/README.md

  - Fully digitized trading platform integrated with insights (financial analysis) and training
     - Ease of access to analysis of stock prices and company performance (technical and fundamental analysis)
     - An integrated learning experience.
 [Khan Academy](https://www.khanacademy.org/) course outlines, quizzes and videos comes to mind.
+    - Make use of visual media as much as possible.
+Make less use of written content.
+Less reading more visual appeal.

 ### Purpose

-Why did I biuld Shillings?
+Why did I build Shillings?

 1. I wanted to better understand the market response to a stock over a span of 10 years to get an idea of the risk and possibilities.
 This was technical analysis.
 Getting the history over that period of time was not easily visualized by the Jamaica Stock Exchange.